Ollie Wines: Early life

+In May 2025, Oliver and his partner Olivia announced that they were expecting their first child.

 AFL career

 Prior to the 2012 AFL draft, Wines was predicted to go to the Melbourne Football Club along with Jack Viney, his best friend who attended the same primary school at Echuca and was already a father–son selection pick with Melbourne.
 Instead, he was overlooked by Melbourne and was drafted by Port Adelaide with their first selection, pick seven, in the 2012 national draft.
 He made his AFL debut in the opening round of the 2013 AFL season at the Melbourne Cricket Ground against Melbourne, which also featured his best friend, Jack Viney.
 Port Adelaide won the game by 79 points.
 In an impressive debut, Wines finished the game with 24 disposals including 16 contested possessions and one goal, earning him the Round 1 nomination for the 2013 AFL Rising Star.
 He ended up finishing third in the Rising Star with 26 votes.

 Wines had a strong season in 2014 with thoughts that he may have been subject to the second year blues dispelled in Round 1 as he achieved career bests in many categories in Round 1 against —twenty-eight disposals, two goals, and nine tackles.
 He played in every game for the club primarily as an inside midfielder.
 In the finals, he averaged twenty-three disposals and kicked five goals across three games.
 At season's end, he placed equal sixth in the club's best and fairest and won his second consecutive Gavin Wanganeen medal as Port's best player under 21.